Complete 2026 Guide

 How do I apply to a plumbing apprenticeship? +

-Start by researching programs on Prentice, which tracks 60 plumbing apprenticeship programs across 20 states and provinces.
+Start by researching programs on Prentice, which tracks Prentice surfaces trade-specific guide pages, official links, labor-market data, and decision context where sources are verified.
 For union programs (UA), visit your local Joint Apprenticeship Committee during application windows and take the aptitude test.
 For non-union programs, contact organizations like ABC or PHCC, or apply directly through plumbing company websites.
 You will need proof of age, high school diploma/GED, valid driver's license, and to pass a drug screening.

 How much can a master plumber earn? +